Spring Blossoms and Blooms!

-When to see the spring blossoms!
+When is the best time to see the orchard blossoms?

 How to tell which blossom is which?
 Below are some general guidelines that are typical for each species.